mpastell/integrity-datamodels/README.md

 ## Some information

+### Field and farm basic information

+Models in `models/Fields.yaml` have been defined manually.

 ### Crop management and soil

 Models in `models/ICASAModels.yaml` are converted from AgMIP ICASA Terraref ontology: https://terraref.github.io/icasa/1.0-alpha/core/.
 Some NGSI-LD specific fields are added in the conversion, see: `scripts/icasa2yaml.py`.